 Based in Wakefield in the heart of West Yorkshire, once the administrative capital of the old West Riding, Heir Line’s highly acclaimed Michael and Caroline Rochford, both published authors of non-fiction history titles and magazine features, are close to all the major Yorkshire record offices.

-Professional Yorkshire family history company, Ancestry by Heir Line, regularly undertakes genealogy research at the Borthwick Institute at the University of York where Michael and Caroline study and interpret a variety of records.
+Professional Yorkshire family history company, Heir Line, regularly undertakes genealogy research at the Borthwick Institute at the University of York where Michael and Caroline study and interpret a variety of records.

 Work is also carried out at the North Yorkshire County Record Office where land deeds are held for the old county, and at the Treasure House in Beverley which holds a similar array of records covering the East Riding, including court rolls for various manors.